ThibaultG94/thiCodeReact/docs/project_guide.md

-# thiCodeAI React Frontend Documentation
+# thiCodeAI React Frontend Project Guide

-## Project Overview
+## Overview

-thiCodeAI's frontend is a modern React application built with Vite, utilizing React Router for navigation, TailwindCSS for styling, and various other modern web technologies.
-The application provides a responsive and intuitive interface for interacting with the AI chat system.
+The frontend is built with React and uses Zustand for state management.
+It provides a modern chat interface with real-time updates and loading states.

+### Key Features
+- User authentication flow
+- Real-time chat interface
+- Conversation management
+- Typing indicators for AI responses
+- Dark mode support

+### Important Notes
+- The project uses `react-router` instead of `react-router-dom`
+- All code (comments, variables, etc.) should be in English
+- The UI supports both light and dark themes

 ## Project Structure